vemonet/nanopub-rs/lib/docs/use_javascript.md

 [![npm](https://img.shields.io/npm/v/@nanopub/sign)](https://www.npmjs.com/package/@nanopub/sign)

-You can easily publish Nanopubs from JavaScript, or TypeScript with the [`@nanopub/sign`](https://www.npmjs.com/package/@nanopub/sign) NPM package.
+You can easily publish Nanopubs from JavaScript or TypeScript with the [`@nanopub/sign`](https://www.npmjs.com/package/@nanopub/sign) NPM package.

 ```admonish example title="Demo"
 Visit the **[demo page](https://vemonet.github.io/nanopub-rs/demo.html)** to sign nanopubs, or generate and register a new key pair, directly in your browser using this NPM package.
 You can checkout the [`demo.html`](https://github.com/vemonet/nanopub-rs/blob/main/lib/docs/demo.html) file as an example to use the package directly from HTML/JS.